grscheller/scheller-linux-archive/linuxHome/info/Web/README.md

 # Example work homepage (Stub version)

-I use a variety of different browsers and don't want to have to<br>
-"sync" my book marks and passwords schemas between them.
-I push<br>
-these files to my various Linux systems and then just set my<br>
-homepage in my browser to ~/info/Web/workHomepage.
+I use a variety of different browsers and don't want to have to "sync" my book marks and passwords schemas between them.
+I push these files to my various Linux systems and then just set my homepage in my browser to ~/info/Web/workHomepage.

 ## Files: